-23. CAPITAL MANAGEMENT
+22. CAPITAL MANAGEMENT

 The Company's definition of capital includes equity, comprising share capital, reserves, accumulated other comprehensive income, deficit and non-controlling interest.
 The Company's objective when managing capital is to maintain its ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders.
-As at December 31, 2023, the Company had shareholders' deficiency of \$1,500,563 (December 31, 2022 - shareholders' equity of \$13,128,700).
+As at December 31, 2024, the Company had shareholders' deficiency of \$4,581,193 (December 31, 2023 - shareholders' equity of \$1,500,563).

 The Board of Directors does not establish quantitative return on capital criteria for management but rather relies on the expertise of the Company's management and consultants to sustain future development of the business.
 The Company obtains funding primarily through equity issuance.
 Management reviews its capital management approach on an ongoing basis and believes that this approach is reasonable given the relative size of the Company.
-There were no changes to the Company's approach to capital management during the year ended December 31, 2023.
+There were no changes to the Company's approach to capital management during the 12 months period ended December 31, 2024.

-As at December 31, 2023, the Company was not subject to any externally imposed capital requirements.
+As at December 31, 2024, the Company was not subject to any externally imposed capital requirements.

-24. CONTINGENT LIABILITY
+23 CONTINGENT LIABILITY